A brief history of the group

 Octavia Goodge takes over from Jason Grady as Section Leader for our Red Deer Beaver Colony

 Octavia Goodge is offered a District role as ADC Inclusion, so steps down as Beaver Leader for Red Deer.
-Julie Riseborough is quick to take on the role and bring in a fresh new approach.
+Sarah Panton & Julie Riseborough are quick to take on the role and bring in a fresh new approach.

 At our AGM, our executive committee chairperson stood down after many years with the group – This led to the appointment of a new Chairman (Andrew Johnson)